Key takeaways

 4. Excess caffeine

-Both Dr. Brown Talaska and Dr. Goyfman recommend limiting caffeine consumption while on metoprolol.
+Drs.
+Brown Talaska and Goyfman recommend limiting caffeine consumption while on metoprolol.
 “Caffeinated products, such as coffee, have the ability to decrease the effectiveness of metoprolol,” Dr. Brown Talaska explains.
 Dr. Goyfman agrees that it’s best to avoid caffeine because it can decrease drug absorption.
 Additionally, excess caffeine can increase your blood pressure.
 “Caffeine can raise the blood pressure and may make the metoprolol less effective, so it is best to avoid [consuming caffeine] if possible,” he advises.

 Herbs and supplements to avoid with metoprolol